 A neural network is a type of ML algorithm that identifies underlying hidden patterns & relationships in a dataset through a process that is inspired by the working of the human brain operates.

-It is a nondeterministic algorithm without a strong mathematical foundation and can be roughly compared to a large scale trial and error computations.
+It is a nondeterministic algorithm without a strong mathematical foundation and can be roughly compared to large-scale trial and error computations.
 These models very well adapt to changes in the input data; hence generating highly accurate results without explicit programming inputs.
 (You may also refer to Qn 22 again.)

 Q39.
 Is Machine Learning just another name for Artificial Intelligence?